-- When you increase the values for any of the 3 "threads" options, also increase the value of the -- limit-memory option, to give the extra threads enough memory to do their work. - If the CPU is not too busy (less than 80% CPU utilization), increase the value of the --process-threads option. - If the storage device that you are restoring from (the source drive) can handle more I/O requests, increase the value of the --read-threads option. - If the storage device that you are restoring to (the destination drive) can handle more I/O requests, increase the value of the --write-threads option.
+- When you increase the values for any of the 3 "threads" options, also increase the value of the -- limit-memory option, to give the extra threads enough memory to do their work. - If the CPU is not too busy (less than 80% CPU utilization), increase the value of the --process-threads option. - If the storage device that you are restoring from (the source drive) can handle more I/O requests, increase the value of the --read-threads option (not applicable to restores of single-file backups, which always use a single read thread). - If the storage device that you are restoring to (the destination drive) can handle more I/O requests, increase the value of the --write-threads option.